Cryptocurrency: Mining

-With more people venturing into the world of virtual currency, generating hashes for validation has become more complex over time, forcing miners to invest increasingly large sums of money to improve computing performance.
-Consequently, the reward for finding a hash has diminished and often does not justify the investment in equipment and cooling facilities (to mitigate the heat the equipment produces), and the electricity required to run them.
+With more people entering the world of virtual currency, generating hashes for validation has become more complex over time, forcing miners to invest increasingly large sums of money to improve computing performance.
+Consequently, the reward for finding a hash has diminished and often does not justify the investment in equipment and cooling facilities (to mitigate the heat the equipment produces) and the electricity required to run them.

 Popular regions for mining include those with inexpensive electricity, a cold climate, and jurisdictions with clear and conducive regulations.
-By July 2019, Bitcoin's electricity consumption was estimated to be approximately 7 gigawatts, around 0.2% of the global total, or equivalent to the energy consumed nationally by Switzerland.
+By July 2019, bitcoin's electricity consumption was estimated to be approximately 7 gigawatts, around 0.2% of the global total, or equivalent to the energy consumed nationally by Switzerland.

 Some miners pool resources, sharing their processing power over a network to split the reward equally, according to the amount of work they contributed to the probability of finding a block.
 A "share" is awarded to members of the mining pool who present a valid partial proof-of-work.

-As of February 2018, the Chinese Government has halted trading of virtual currency, banned initial coin offerings and shut down mining.
+As of February 2018, the Chinese government has halted trading of virtual currency, banned initial coin offerings, and shut down mining.
 Many Chinese miners have since relocated to Canada and Texas.
-One company is operating data centers for mining operations at Canadian oil and gas field sites, due to low gas prices.
+One company is operating data centers for mining operations at Canadian oil and gas field sites due to low gas prices.
 In June 2018, Hydro Quebec proposed to the provincial government to allocate 500 megawatts of power to crypto companies for mining.
 According to a February 2018 report from Fortune, Iceland has become a haven for cryptocurrency miners in part because of its cheap electricity.

 In March 2018, the city of Plattsburgh, New York put an 18-month moratorium on all cryptocurrency mining in an effort to preserve natural resources and the "character and direction" of the city.
 In 2021, Kazakhstan became the second-biggest crypto-currency mining country, producing 18.1% of the global exahash rate.
 The country built a compound containing 50,000 computers near Ekibastuz.

 GPU price rise

 An increase in cryptocurrency mining increased the demand for graphics cards (GPU) in 2017.
 The computing power of GPUs makes them well-suited to generating hashes.
-Popular favorites of cryptocurrency miners such as Nvidia's GTX 1060 and GTX 1070 graphics cards, as well as AMD's RX 570 and RX 580 GPUs, doubled or tripled in price – or were out of stock.
-A GTX 1070 Ti which was released at a price of $450 sold for as much as $1,100.
-Another popular card, the GTX 1060 (6 GB model) was released at an MSRP of $250, and sold for almost $500.
+Popular favorites of cryptocurrency miners, such as Nvidia's GTX 1060 and GTX 1070 graphics cards, as well as AMD's RX 570 and RX 580 GPUs, doubled or tripled in price – or were out of stock.

+A GTX 1070 Ti, which was released at a price of $450, sold for as much as $1,100.
+Another popular card, the GTX 1060 (6 GB model), was released at an MSRP of $250 and sold for almost $500.
 RX 570 and RX 580 cards from AMD were out of stock for almost a year.
-Miners regularly buy up the entire stock of new GPU's as soon as they are available.
+Miners regularly buy up the entire stock of new GPUs as soon as they are available.

 Nvidia has asked retailers to do what they can when it comes to selling GPUs to gamers instead of miners.
 Boris Böhles, PR manager for Nvidia in the German region, said: "Gamers come first for Nvidia."